 If you’re looking for silver linings, here is one.
-Hawaii has no sports betting, but it doesn’t have any professional sports franchises on which fans might have wanted to place wagers.
+Hawaii has no sports betting, but it doesn’t have any professional sports franchises either on which fans might want to place wagers.

 The state has one football team competing at the NCAA Division I FBS level, the University of Hawaii Rainbow Warriors.